TreeKat71/30DaysOfAirflow/README.md

 <br>

 In this tutorial, I will cover things below:
-- introduction & definition
+- Introduction & definition
+- Core concept (dag, operators ...)
-- basic operators
+- Basic operators
-- core features
+- Additional features (var, xcom, branch, hook, conn...)
-- tips & tricks
+- Tips & Tricks
-- dockerize
+- Dockerize
-- advanced features(may not cover)
+- More advanced features(may not cover)

 Hope you can learn from it : )